 - 1. Illness or injury

 - 2. Quarantine of the child by the State Board of Health

 - 3. Death of an immediate family member

 - 4. Medical or dental appointments

 - 5. Court proceeding (if the student is a party to the action or under subpoena as a witness)

 - 6. Religious observance

-- 7. Educational opportunity with prior approval by the principal (Parents should request approval at least 5 days in advance by completing Form 1710, which is available in the school office.)
+- 7. Educational opportunity with prior approval by the principal (Parents should request approval at least 5 days in advance and absence must be a timely and reasonable amount of days, by completing Form 1710, which is available in the school office.)